-Figure 5.92 - MAC Table Setting Interface
+Figure 5.96 - MAC Table Setting Interface

-5.18 Maintenance
+5.19 Maintenance

-Under the maintenance section, users can execute the updated firmware upgrade, system reboot, and reset the system to factory default.
+Under the maintenance section, users can execute to the updated firmware upgrade, system reboot, and reset the system to factory default.

-5.18.1 Upgrade
+5.19.1 Upgrade

 Antaira is continuously developing new functions and features for specific application requirements for the industrial managed switches.
-Users can download the latest firmware from Antaira's website and store it within their local PC, server, or USB drive.
+Users can download the latest firmware from Antaira's website and store it within their local PC, or server.